themexpride/3d-animations-svelte-go/README.md

 # 3D Animations

-This is a project that focuses on using [Go Fiber](https://docs.gofiber.io/), [Svelthree](https://svelthree.dev/), [Three.js](https://threejs.org/), and [Svelte-Cubed](https://github.com/Rich-Harris/svelte-cubed?ref=madewithsvelte.com) to deliver a website that can run multiple simultaneous 3D animations running at once.
+This is a project that focuses on using [Go Fiber](https://docs.gofiber.io/), [Svelthree](https://svelthree.dev/), [Three.js](https://threejs.org/), and [Svelte-Cubed](https://github.com/Rich-Harris/svelte-cubed?ref=madewithsvelte.com) to deliver a website that can run multiple simultaneous 3D animations running at once in an efficient setup.
+Both Svelte and Go Fiber are designed to deliver web applications with efficiency in mind.

-I also used some 3D animations that you can go over in the following sections.
+I also used some 3D animations that you can go over in the [3D animations section](# 3D Animations)

 ## Get started